 Internship opportunities are offered throughout the year.
 Internships take place in Garching, Germany (a remote or hybrid internship is not possible) and have a duration of 6 months.
 We offer a monthly allowance to cover your living expenses and we provide accommodation.
 We also cover the cost of a return trip from/to your home station.
 For any further questions please contact email@example.com.

 If you are interested in our internship opportunities, you are invited to apply online at http://jobs.eso.org/.
 Applications must be completed in English and should include a motivation letter (1 page) and your CV (2 pages).
-Please also upload two written samples (each no more than 5 pages long) that demonstrate ability to communicate science to a wider audience (e.g. blog posts, magazine or newspaper articles, press releases, etc).
+Please also upload two written samples (each no more than 5 pages long) that demonstrate ability to communicate science to a wider audience (e.g. blog posts, magazine or newspaper articles, press releases etc.; scientific papers or theses, which target a scientific audience, are not accepted).
+The samples must be in English and they do not need to have been published previously; you can write or adapt texts for the purpose of the application.
 Please note that only complete applications, with all required materials in English, will be accepted.

 As this is a rolling position, there is no application deadline.
 Therefore please state within your application your approximate preferred start date, if you have one.
 Applications are reviewed every 4-6 months throughout the year.

 An important element in any successful employment relationship is harmony in values between an organisation and its people.

 The ESO Values are:

 ESO provides outstanding services to its communities.

 ESO fosters diversity & inclusion.

 ESO believes in the key role of sustainability for its future.

 Achieving the above are recognized as only possible on the basis of personal values and attitudes that we expect from our employees: respect, integrity, accountability, commitment, collaboration, and clear & open communication.